 - taking X-rays of the spine, pelvis, and joints

 Because reactive arthritis is difficult to diagnose, less severe cases might not be discovered and reported.
-Some researchers think the condition is more widespread than is commonly believed.

 Medical care for reactive arthritis includes the following:

 - controlling skin symptoms

 Seeking medical treatment for reactive arthritis can involve working with many different doctors, starting with a rheumatologist, a specialist in arthritis.
 Other doctors may include a gynecologist or urologist, ophthalmologist (eyes), dermatologist (skin), and potentially an orthopedic surgeon.